Beyond-jQuery/book/manuscript/attributes.md

 </script>
 ~~~~~~~

 After executing the above fragment, our `<div>` now has a `class` attribute with a value of "bold" _and_ a property of `index` with a value of `0`.
 The property is set on the underlying JavaScript object, which in this case is an implementation of the [`HTMLDivElement`][htmldivelement] interface.
-Properties such as our `index` on element objects are also known as "expando" properties, which is just a terse way to classify non-standard element object properties.
+Element object properties such as our `index` are also known as "expando" properties, which is just a terse way to classify non-standard element object properties.
 Understand that not _all_ element properties are expando properties.
 Don't worry if this is still not entirely clear.
 I'll talk more about standardized element properties before this section is complete.

 While properties and attributes are conceptually and syntactically different, they are very closely linked together in some cases.
 In fact, all standardized element attributes have corresponding properties defined in the element's object representation.
-For the most part, the each attribute and property pair share the same value.
+For the most part, each standard attribute and property pair share the same value.
 And in all but one case, the attribute and property share the same name as well.
 These standardized attributes are special in that you can update them without touching the markup.
-In fact, updating the corresponding element object's property value will cause the browser to update the attribute's value in the document, and updating the attribute value with in turn up the element's property value.
+Updating the corresponding element object's property value will cause the browser to update the attribute's value in the document, and updating the attribute value will in turn up the element's property value.
 Let's take a look at a simple example, where we define an anchor link with an initial `href`, and then update the anchor to point to a different location using JavaScript:

 {title="standard element attributes and properties are linked", lang=html}
 ~~~~~~~